oppia/oppia-web-developer-docs/Angular-Migration.md

 Some points to note:
 * Please keep in mind the name of the directive declared.
 In this case, it is 'conceptCard'.
 * The directive name converted to kebab-case is the selector (conceptCard -> concept-card).
-* The name of the class is in CamelCase (note the first letter is capital) suffixed with component.
+* The name of the class is in CamelCase (note the first letter is capital) suffixed with "Component".
 So conceptCard -> ConceptCardComponent.
 * The template of the directive (in 99% of the cases) exists in the same folder as the directive.ts file.

 #### 2. Import and inject the dependencies: